Jayden-Cho/Face-Recognition-with-Graph/README.md

 # Face Recognition Project
 Node classification with Face Dectection and Extraction and Graph Neural Network
+\quote {Jinho Lee, Seonggeun Cho}

 ## Description
+(Motivations or reasons to behind the creation of the project)

 ## File Structures